unosec/project/CodeAnalysisforSSE_Assignment5.md

 This evidence would support that efforts have been made to mitigate CWE-89.

 For SQL Injection, one method a developer should use is parameterized queries.
-The code was searched for SQL-like syntax like:
+The code was searched for SQL syntax like:

 ```grep -r "INSERT INTO"```